 I already had the Irish Folkart chalk paint and furniture wax on hand, left over from our Furniture Makeover Project.

 The first step is, you need to paint the box green.
-Obviously, ours was bright pink.
+Ours was bright pink.
 That’s not going to work.

 So I unscrewed the little trap door and painted the box and the door IRISH green.